lloydkevin/hugo-wd/content/post/2009-12-25-picking-cms-4-looking-at-drupal.md

 Now I know in Part 2, I promised you guys that I'd get into <a onclick="javascript:pageTracker._trackPageview('/outbound/article/silverstripe.org');" href="http://silverstripe.org/">Silverstripe</a> and <a onclick="javascript:pageTracker._trackPageview('/outbound/article/modxcms.com');" href="http://modxcms.com/">ModX</a>.
 Let me apologize for that.
 I installed them, tried them out, and quickly dismissed them.
 Although each had it's great selling points, they were just too new and unpopular to devote much time into.
 There were limited modules/plugins and the user communities were tiny in comparison to things like WordPress and Drupal.

 Also there was one (Silverstripe I believe) that forced me to edit the theme in the administration section.
 That's all well and good for clients who want to modify themes, but I need syntax highlighting, I'm sorry.
-And the idea of &#8220;copy and paste&#8221; into the theme edit box got really old really fast.
+And the idea of "copy and paste" into the theme edit box got really old really fast.

 I know that WordPress allows you to do the same thing, however the theme is still ultimately stored as a file you can modify with a regular editor and not in the database.